Issifu-Iddrisu/chronic-kidney-disease-classifier/README.md

 # chronic-kidney-disease-classifier
-Chronic kidney disease classification using Logistic Regression, ANN, and SVC implemented from scratch with the UC Irvine dataset.
+Chronic kidney disease classification using Logistic Regression, ANN, and KNN implemented from scratch with the UC Irvine dataset.